 Some small business phone solutions lock the ability to record calls behind more expensive plans.
 Be sure to ask the providers on your short list about the price of call recording, as well as how much storage you can get for recorded audio.

-With OpenPhone, call recordings are always available on the basic plan — and come with unlimited storage, too.
+With OpenPhone, on-demand call recordings are available on the Standard plan — and come with unlimited storage, too.
 Plus, on the Premium plan you can automatically record all calls associated with a specific phone number in your OpenPhone workspace.

 5. Voicemail transcriptions

 Traditional phone plans may force you to call a voicemail number just to listen to your missed messages.
 Not only is this slow and clunky, but it probably doesn’t fit well into your small business workflow.